Daily riddle: A five-pointed star in green adorns a solid red background. Which North Afric...

 • The five points of the star are said to represent the five pillars of Islam.

-Usage and Significance of the Western Sahara Flag
+Usage and significance of the Western Sahara flag

 A vibrant Arabic calligraphy mural in a Western Sahara refugee camp, celebrating the nation's rich cultural heritage and struggle for independence The flag of Western Sahara serves as a powerful symbol of Sahrawi identity and aspirations for statehood.
 It is widely used by supporters of Western Sahara's independence and by the Polisario Front, the main Sahrawi nationalist movement.
 The flag is displayed in refugee camps in Algeria, where many Sahrawis have lived since the conflict began.
 It is also used in international forums and solidarity events to raise awareness about the Western Sahara issue.
 However, due to the disputed nature of the territory, the flag's usage is controversial and often contested in international settings.

-Interesting Facts About the Western Sahara Flag
+Interesting facts about the Western Sahara flag

 • Western Sahara is a disputed territory in North Africa, bordered by Morocco, Algeria, and Mauritania, known for its vast desert landscapes and rich Sahrawi culture.